FredericThoma/BachelorThesis/README.md

 ## WIP!
 Estimated completion date: 12-31-2025

-## Title: Investiating Ternary Neural Networks under Neuroevolutionary Training
+## Title: Investigating Neuroevolution of Ternary Neural Networks as an Alternative to Reinforcement Learning

 ## Motivation